-19 Feb New Colorado bill would create new requirements for pet stores
+19 Feb New Colorado law will add transparency measures for pet stores

 - Include on all advertisements, including website postings, the purchase price of the dog or cat and any applicable federal or state license numbers for the breeder of the dog or cat;